gamerhat18/cybrdise-blog-hugo/content/posts/quick-vm.md

   - **Lack of customer awareness**

-This Quick-VM Project aims to bring the technology of Virtualization to the masses, by not only providing a secure and faster way to use Windows, but also extending the lives of the already running computers across the globe.
+**This Quick-VM Project aims to bring the technology of Virtualization to the masses, by not only providing a secure and faster way to use Windows, but also extending the lives of the already running computers across the globe.
+It has set a record-breaking setup time of 100 seconds that can be done easily with just ONE COMMAND!**

 # How to setup?

-This Project was a long time in making, and most of the work went into automating most of the things and documenting how everything works and the necessary tweaks along with troubleshooting steps.
+This Project was a long time in the making, and most of the work went into automating most of the things, documenting how everything works and the necessary tweaks along with troubleshooting steps.

-On an average computer, with a decent internet connection, the setup has had a total time of **100 Seconds**!
+On an average computer, with a decent internet connection, the setup has seen the lowest install time of **100 Seconds**!

 ## Pre-requisites:

-1. **Latest Linux based OS** (_Ubuntu/Fedora/Debian/Manjaro etc. will work great_)
+1. **Latest Linux based OS** (_Ubuntu/Fedora/Debian/Manjaro etc._)
 2. **Internet Connection**
 3. **Multiple monitors** (_Optional_)

 ## 🏅 Simple Install
-### Step 🥇 ➜ Step 🥈 ➜ Step 🥉
+#### Step 🥇 ➜ Step 🥈 ➜ Step 🥉

 ### 🥇 Getting ISOs Ready